Project: AgPICKS: Agricultural Performance Indicator and Context Knowledge System

 Purpose

-Agricultural systems promoted as sustainable are multiplying while data-driven assessments of their performance across ecological and socioeconomic domains lag behind.
-Given the lack of silver bullets in agriculture, and the subjectivity of sustainability, producers and consumers need a reliable way to measure the performance of agricultural systems against sustainability benchmarks or reference conditions, especially as biophysical, socioeconomic, and agro-technological systems rapidly change.
+Agricultural systems promoted as sustainable are multiplying while assessments of their performance lag behind.
+Given the lack of silver bullets in agriculture and the subjectivity of what sustainability means, producers and consumers need a reliable way to measure the performance of agricultural systems against sustainability benchmarks — especially as biophysical, socioeconomic, and agro-technological systems rapidly change.
 LTAR’s scientific expertise, coordinated experimentation, and data systems are uniquely positioned to fill this need.
-This project is designed to harness the power of LTAR to build a useful and usable sustainability indicator system for LTAR, LTAR’s partners, and all other interested parties.
+This project is designed to harness the power of LTAR to build a useful and usable sustainability indicator system for producers in supply chains with corporate sustainability targets, producers seeking to share on-farm knowledge, and producers seeking to understand tradeoffs and how their operations compare with others’, as well as researchers, conservation professionals, and agricultural consultants.

-The LTAR system accommodates indicators at multiple scales (e.g., nation, region, landscape, farm/ranch, field).
-We are currently focusing on the farm/ranch scale to connect Common Experiment measurements to an indicator system, as well as to provide tools for other scientists and producers working at the farm/ranch scale.
+Concepts for indicators and metrics have evolved since 2018, first at national network meetings and later with a formalized consensus process.
+The architecture of the system has been developed since 2020 in the multidisciplinary Indicators Working Group.
+The system is intended to eventually explore indicators at multiple scales (e.g.,nation, region, landscape, farm/ranch, field).
+We are currently focusing on the farm/ranch scale to connect and standardize LTAR Common Experiment measurements, as well as to provide tools for other scientists and producers working at the farm/ranch scale.
+We have designed the farm-level system to be holistic, inclusive, outcomes-based, farmer informed, and infused with on-farm data collection.

-The system for the farm/ranch level is now being designed to:
+The system for the farm/ranch level is designed to:

 • Measure whether farming or ranching systems are sustainable, i.e., whether they satisfy the needs of the farmer or rancher today while conserving natural resources for future generations.

 • Allow users to select metrics per indicator, including options that don’t require formal scientific training.
-Metrics recommended by the Common Experiment teams and Working Groups will be elevated and flagged to enable coordination among Common Experiment scientists.
+Metrics recommended by the Common Experiment teams and Working Groups will be prioritized to enable coordination among Common Experiment scientists.

 • Be understood in contexts of communities, supply chains, regions, and regimes as defined by the Human Dimensions, Modeling, Regionalization, and Resilience Working Groups.
 Farm/ranch-level indicator data will also be designed to inform models at these scales.